A scrumptious shiitake risotto with soy sauce, parmesan cheese, fresh chives and an egg yolk… And more about my cooking class in Shanghai!

 Probably with my link with Shanghai, and this link is actually my amazing foodie brother and friend Tom!
 We met ages ago in Brussels for the very first time.
-Both of us were on this foodie website Foodspotting and that’s how we got into contact.
+Both of us were on this foodie website called Foodspotting years ago and that is how we got into contact.

 One day Tom asks me about interesting restaurants in Brussels since he was going to be there for the International Seafood Fair in April with his company.

-Ever since that day in Brussels we’ve met up all around the world, I lost count of how many amazing days and dinners we’ve shared together.
+Ever since that day in Brussels we have met up all around the world, I lost count of how many amazing days and dinners we have shared together.

 So how did you wind up in Shanghai after all, I can hear you ask.